 Transportation Made Simple

 The variety and quality of foods you can get in this small group of neighborhoods is beyond belief.
 A pair of renowned sukiyaki places running for well over a century or two (Ningyocho Imahan, Tamahide).
 Tokyo’s top sushi restaurant with a ridiculous waiting list (Sugita) and great edomae sushi places by the handful.
 10 restaurants with a Michelin star (or two) from many different cuisines.
 A pizzaiolo that trained in Napoli (Il Tamburello).
 Tokyo’s oldest Japanese confectionary shop (Kanmidokoro Hatsune).
-A pasta chef that trained in Sicily (L’ottocento).
 Modern coffee shops and century-old kissaten from the turn of last century.
 Instead of going on, I’ll shake up the format a bit and put them and a few places of interest into a google map.
 (This Nihonbashi map includes neighborhoods within walking distance of Ningyocho)

 Once again, it’s just a short list of blurbs about my favorite places, without any of the Michelin places. (you can find them here) There are also tons of wonderful places I did not list due to time. (my personal map of the area that I use on trips has probably 4 times the amount of locations in the same area) If you visit the neighborhood and find a gem feel free to post it in the comments below.

-To balance it out, I’ll throw out a couple reasons to not consider staying in Ningyocho.
+To balance it out, I’ll throw out a couple of reasons to not consider staying in Ningyocho.
 If you bought a Japan Rail Pass for the full duration of your trip, there aren’t many JR lines in the area and I’d recommend staying at a place closer to a major JR line (like Tokyo Station) to get your money’s worth.
-Also if you prefer a different vibe, and what I’ve described doesn’t fit your personality, Tokyo is a varied, huge, wonderful place and there’s definitely another area out there that’s more suited for you (but Ningyocho is awesome!).
+Also if you prefer a different vibe, and what I’ve described doesn’t fit your personality, Tokyo is a varied, huge, wonderful place.
+There’s definitely another area out there that’s more suited for you (but Ningyocho is awesome!).